-Changes have been made to the impact analysis requirements by the Office of Impact Analysis (OIA)7.
-Impact analysis is no longer required to be finalised with the OIA.
-Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement (RIS) was not required for applications relating to GM food.
+Prior to these changes, the OIA advised FSANZ that a RIS was not required for applications relating to GM food.
 This is because applications relating to permitting the use of GM food that have been determined to be safe are considered to be minor and deregulatory in nature, as their use will be voluntary if the draft variation concerned is approved.

-Under the new approach, FSANZ's assessment is that a RIS is not required for this application.
+On this basis, FSANZ's assessment is that a RIS is not required for this application.